Where are your products made?

-Every shoe is exquisitely handcrafted out of full grain and top grain leathers that have been beautifully cured and tanned over a 30-day period.
+All of our leather goods are exquisitely artisan crafted out of environment certified full grain and top grain leathers that have been beautifully cured and tanned over a 30-day period.
 Full grain means the whole and natural grain of each hide is used and still visible after the curing process.
-Top grain means the natural grains in the hide have been buffed out to create a smooth surface but the integrity and durability of the grain is still maintained.
+Top grain means the natural grains in the hide have been buffed out a bit to create a different surface, but the integrity and durability of the grain is still maintained.

 Can I use mink oil to protect the shoes?
 If not what do you suggest?

 There are several quality care and maintenance products available on the market and most leather enthusiasts tend to have their own personal preference.
 If you prefer Mink oil that should work just fine but just bear in mind that many mink-oil-based products also contain silicone, which serves as an effective waterproofing agent because it blocks up the pores of the leather—but this action prevents the leather from breathing, which leaves it susceptible to moisture buildup and faster decay.

 We generally prefer to use leather creams and lotions containing lanolin—as we have found it be particularly effective at cleaning and conditioning leather products.
 Nevertheless, as is the case with any leather creamer, oil or moisturizer, we strongly suggest patch testing it first and letting it sit for 24 hours in case it alters the appearance of the leather in your shoes.

 How durable are the outsole?
 How long will the outsole last before I need to buy a new pair?